 Jim's competency, coupled with a direct, honest and sincere approach, has resulted in numerous multi-million dollar settlements and litigation successes.
 Over the years, Jim has obtained numerous multi-million dollar verdicts, including a $58 million verdict, the largest medical malpractice verdict in Connecticut history, for a Norwalk family whose son suffered a birth injury that resulted in cerebral palsy.

-Jim is on the boards of the Greater Bridgeport Bar Association, New Haven Legal Assistance, and the Amity Regional Board of Education.
-In addition, he serves as Secretary for the Connecticut Trial Lawyers Association.
+Jim serves as Treasurer for the Greater Bridgeport Bar Association, the Connecticut Trial Lawyers Association, and the Amity Regional Board of Education.
+In addition, he serves on the board of New Haven Legal Assistance.

 Areas of Practice